Embedded Connection Widget implementation guide

-Implementing the Embedded Connection Widget involves constructing a direct link URL and embedding it in an iframe in the partner UI.
-The embedded iframe houses a login window for customers to authenticate their connections in Workato without leaving the partner's application.
+The Embedded Connection Widget is an embedded iframe within the partner UI.
+The embedded iframe contains a login window for customers to authenticate their connections in Workato without leaving the partner's application.
+After the app connections are authenticated, partners can programmatically start or stop the recipes built for their customers using Workato’s Embedded APIs.

 # Prerequisites